A young man’s budding romance is threatened when he befriends an unstable ride-share driver.

 Besides being tech savvy, Roger is an absolutely creepy individual, and very easy to hate.
 He takes way too much joy out of torturing Andy.
 Andy might not be the most likable guy, but the audience will probably feel sorry that he’s on the opposite end of Roger’s madness.
 As this plays out, the audience will await a showdown between Andy, and Roger.
 This has been a twisted and cruel story throughout, so of course the movie is going to end with one more heartless twist.

 Sometimes good horror is made by presenting situations that are as real as possible.
 Whether by ride-share driver, or another random person, anyone could find themselves being stalked.
-One of the scariest things about “Blinders” is how easy it is for Roger to get into Andy’s personal information, and use it against him.
+One of the scariest things about “Stalker” is how easy it is for Roger to get into Andy’s personal information, and use it against him.
 All the audience has to do is put themselves in Andy’s shoes to see how really bad this situation is, and it doesn’t get any better in the end.
-Michael really does do good job of making Roger a despicable person.
+Michael really does do a good job of making Roger a despicable person.
 This film is another reminder to not be blind to the people you surround yourself with.
 With that, I give it 3 pools of blood.